 If cobwebs have found their way onto curtains or other fabric, follow the vacuum method and use a lint roller to pick up those remaining sticky strands.
 Always wash the fabric if you are able to.
 You don’t want spider meals on your old winter coat, right?

 How Prevent Spiderwebs From Forming Outside Your House

 The best way to stop spiders from leaving their mark is to prevent them from ever coming in.
 Fall is the perfect time for spiders to seek shelter, so stay one step ahead of them and block their access.
 Seal cracks in windows and door frames, and cover your vents with insect screens.
 And while you’re outside covering up the cracks, move any of your potted plants a few extra feet from the house.
 Spiders love to hide inside shrubs and leafy vegetables, so if you’re going to give them a home, keep them away from yours.

 How to Prevent Spiderwebs From Forming Inside Your House

 An additional line of defense to prevent cobwebs from forming in your house is to dab your home with scents that drive spiders away.
 As the critters taste with their legs, they won’t enter an area that has traces of lemon, peppermint, or eucalyptus.
 Dab some of these flavors onto small cotton balls and hide them inside the cracks you can’t seal, or spray the scents directly in the corners of your home to deter the leggy creatures.

 With those pesky little creepers at bay, you can focus time and energy on making your home welcoming for all your guests.
 Just remember, if you need help cleaning cobwebs or anything else, The Maids is here for you!
-We do everything from monthly cleaning to holiday cleaning.
+We do everything from one-time cleaning to holiday cleaning.
 Call us at 1-800-THE-MAIDS today!